roopab77/liri-node-app/README.md

-This assignment is about Language Interpretation and Recognition Interface.
+This app is about Language Interpretation and Recognition Interface.

 NPMs used